Christianity in Cyprus: Armenian Apostolic Church in Cyprus

 The presence of Armenians in Cyprus dates back to 578.
-Currently, Armenian-Cypriots maintain a notable presence of about 3,500 persons, mainly inhabiting the urban areas of Nicosia, Larnaca and Limassol.
+Currently, Armenian-Cypriots maintain a notable presence of about 4,000 persons, mainly inhabiting the urban areas of Nicosia, Larnaca and Limassol.
 Recently, some Armenian immigrants have settled Paphos.

 The Armenian Prelature of Cyprus has had a continuous presence on the island since its establishment in 973 by Catholicos Khatchig I. This see was abolished in 1571, when the city was captured by the Ottomans.
 Traditionally, the Prelature has been under the jurisdiction of the Catholicosate of the Great House of Cilicia, while today it is the oldest theme that falls under its jurisdiction.
 Between the 12th and the 16th centuries, Armenians in Cyprus had a second Bishopric, located in Famagusta.
-Since 2014, the head of the Armenian Prelature is Archbishop Nareg Alemezian.
-The Prelature, which is housed on its own premises on Armenias street, Strovolos, Nicosia, next to Nareg School and the Virgin Mary church, has its own Charter and publishes the Keghart (Lance) newsletter.
+Since 2024, the head of the Armenian Prelature is Archbishop Gomidas Ohanian.
+The Prelature, which is housed on its own premises on Armenia street, Strovolos, Nicosia, next to Nareg School and the Sourp Asdvadzadzin cathedral, has its own Charter.

-The most important pilgrimage site is the Sourp Magar monastery, located on the Pentadaktylos mountain range in the north.
+The most important pilgrimage site is the Sourp Magar monastery, located near Halevga, on the Turkish-occupied Pentadaktylos mountain range.
 The monastery was established c.
 1000 and by 1425 it had passed into Armenian hands.
 Due to the 1974 Turkish invasion, the monastery has been abandoned and it is presently in a ruinous condition.
-By initiative of the Armenian MP Vartkes Mahdessian and the Armenian Ethnarchy, visits-pilgrimages have been organised annually since 2007; however, no Liturgy has been held since 1974.
+By initiative of the Armenian MP Vartkes Mahdessian and the Armenian Ethnarchy, annual visits-pilgrimages were organised in 2007 and between 2009-2016; however, no Liturgy has been held since 1974.

-Also in the Northern Cyprus are the historical churches of Notre Dame de Tyre in Nicosia (1308) and Ganchvor in Famagusta (1346).
+Also in Turkish-occupied Cyprus are the historical churches of Notre Dame de Tyre in Nicosia (1308) and Ganchvor in Famagusta (1346).
 These two churches were abandoned by the Armenians in 1963, after the Cyprus crisis of 1963–64.
-The Notre Dame de Tyre church has undergone restoration, while the Ganchvor church is in need of restoration.
+They were both restored in the 2010s.

-In the Republic of Cyprus-controlled areas of Cyprus, there is the cathedral of the Virgin Mary in Nicosia (1981), the church of Saint Stephen in Larnaca (1909) and the church of Saint George in Limassol (1939).
-In the Nicosia cathedral Liturgies are held regularly, while in the Larnaca and Limassol churches Liturgies are held every other Sunday.
+In the government-controlled areas of Cyprus, there is the cathedral of the Virgin Mary in Nicosia (1981), the church of Saint Stephen in Larnaca (1909) and the church of Saint George in Limassol (1939).
+In the Nicosia cathedral and in Larnaca, Liturgies are held every Sunday, while in Limassol Liturgies are held three Sundays a month, as on the fourth Sunday a Liturgy is held in Paphos.

-In the vicinity of Nicosia there is also the chapel of Saint Paul (1892), the chapel of the Holy Resurrection (1938) and the chapel of the Saviour of All (1995).
-The oldest chapel celebrates once a year, while in the newest chapel Matins are held once a month.
-The middle chapel has not been celebrated since the 1974 Turkish invasion.
+In the vicinity of Nicosia there is also the chapel of Saint Paul (1892), the chapel of the Holy Resurrection (1938) and the chapel of the Saviour of All (1995-1997).